tomjoht/tomjoht.github.io/_restapicourse/docapis_flickr_example.md

 ## 1. Get an API key to make requests

-Before you can make request with the Flickr API, you'll need a API key, which you can read more about [here](https://www.flickr.com/services/apps/create/).
+Before you can make a request with the Flickr API, you'll need an API key, which you can read more about [here](https://www.flickr.com/services/apps/create/).
 When you register an app, you're given a key and secret.

 ## 2. Determine the resource and endpoint you need
 From the list of [Flickr's API methods](https://www.flickr.com/services/api/), the [flickr.galleries.getPhotos](https://www.flickr.com/services/api/flickr.galleries.getPhotos.html) endpoint, which is listed under the galleries resource, is the one that will get photos from a gallery.